California State University, Fresno: Fresno State Library

 The Fresno State Library is a main resource for recorded knowledge and information supporting the teaching, research, and service functions of Fresno State.
-Because of its size and depth, it is an important community and regional resource and a key part of the institution's role as a regional university.

-The library recently underwent a $105 million renovation that was completed in February 2009.
-The library held its grand opening on February 19, 2009 and is now home to a variety of book collections.
-The library houses 1,000,000 books in its 327920 sqft.
-The library is home to the largest installation of compact shelving on any single floor in the United States.
+The library was opened in 2009.
+It houses 1,000,000 books in its 327920 sqft.
 The shelves amount to over 20 mi in length.
-It is currently the third largest library in the CSU system (in terms of square footage), and among the top ten largest in the CSU system based on the number of volumes.
-It also is the largest academic building on the Fresno State campus.
-The five-story building features seating areas for almost 4,000 people, group study rooms, wireless access and a Starbucks.
+It is currently the third largest library in the CSU system (in terms of square footage) and the largest academic building on the Fresno State campus.
+The five-story building features seating areas for almost 4,000 people, group study rooms, wireless Internet access and a Starbucks.

-Public computers are available.
-Student, faculty and staff have access to over 200 wireless laptops, a media production lab for editing digital video and audio, and an instruction and collaboration center (Studio 2) for teaching information literacy skills.
-Reference assistance can be accessed by telephone, e-mail, instant messaging, text messaging, and in-person in the Library.

 The Fresno State Library features a number of special collections such as the Arne Nixon Center, a research center for the study of children's and young adult literature, and the Central Valley Political Archive.

-Michael Gorman, the former dean of the Library, was the President of the American Library Association in 2005–2006.
-As of 2017, Delritta Hornbuckle is the Library's Dean.
+Michael Gorman, the former dean of the Library, was the president of the American Library Association in 2005–2006.

-Campus gallery

 Academics

 Fresno State was the first of all 23 CSU campuses to offer an individual-campus doctorate.
 At the graduate level, Fresno State also offers the following nationally ranked programs: part-time MBA, Physical Therapy, Nursing, Speech-Language Pathology, and Social Work.

 A joint doctoral program in collaboration with San Jose State University for a Doctor of Nursing Practice (DNP) degree is administered through Fresno State.

 In May 2019, the university saw the largest graduating class in its history, with over 6,200 graduates.